 Build the Salad

-- I'd suggest sticking to the recipe the first time, but after that, you may want to tweak the lemon, garlic and Romano to get the flavor where you want it.
+I'd suggest sticking to the recipe the first time you make this, but after that, you should tweak the lemon, garlic, and Romano to get the flavor where you want it.
 I wouldn't decrease any of these three ingredients, but you may want to bump them up a bit depending on your personal preference.
+Make the tweaks you need to make this your own.

 Yeah You Right!